 I’ve been a fan of this show since its inception.
 The Greenleaf’s, a well-to-do Black family steeped in faith and plenty of mess, are trying desperately to hold onto their family home this season.
 With relationships ending and old flames back and up to no good, I’m glued to my seat week after week.

 Lynn Whitfield’s character, Lady Mae, is definitely my favorite.
-Whitfield brings her A-game while portraying the role of Lady Mae and her sly and cutting one-liners never disappoint.
-This show is a reminder that those who are faith-filled churchgoers are still very human and very imperfect, just like everyone else.
+Whitfield brings her A-game while portraying the role of Lady Mae, and her sly and cutting one-liners never disappoint.
+This show is a reminder that faith-filled churchgoers are still very human and imperfect, just like everyone else.

 3. 90 Day Fiancé (Hulu + TLC)

 My husband stumbled upon this show during one of his many Hulu scrolls.
 This reality television show follows couples who’ve applied for or received a K-1 visa.
 From there, they have 90 days to marry one another.
 The entire process and what these couples are willing to do and give up truly fascinates me.
-I do, however, believe that some of these couples really make less than smart decisions when it comes to “finding love”.
+However, I believe some of these couples make less than smart decisions regarding “finding love.”
 All in all, the show is certainly entertaining.

-There are so many other shows I could’ve added, but I wanted to keep this list short and sweet.
+I could’ve added so many other shows, but I wanted to keep this list short and sweet.
 I’ll be sure to share more of my favorites in upcoming posts.
 Let me know what you’ve been watching!